reverentOne/SwitchHack/README.md

 Playing games is very simple.
 These are the steps:

 1. Find games you want to play and download the ROMs.
-I recommend [this](https://www.romsgames.net/) website
+I recommend [this](https://www.romsgames.net/) website (Ad blocker recommended)
 2. Create a ROMS folder in the root of your switch.
 Now create a folder inside this ROMS folder for each console you want to emulate.
 For example, name one ‘NES’ and another ‘GBA’, etc.
 3. Transfer your downloaded games into their game folders you just created on the Switch
 4. On your switch open the hbmenu and select Retroarch